edzymtech/IT-Infrastructure-Portfolio/Cisco-Networking-Lab/README.md

 ### Scenario 1: Baseline Operational State
 * **Status:** All trunk links active, subinterfaces operational, and end devices across all VLANs successfully acquire lease IPs from `Server0`.

-### Scenario 2: Rogue DHCP / Consumer AP Conflict in HR Department
+### Scenario 2: Provisioning of home router as an AP to the HR Department
-* **Symptom:** HR workstations failing to reach the central gateway or receiving unauthorized IP pool leases.
 * **Root Cause:** A consumer router (`PT-AC`) placed in HR was running active DHCP/NAT out of the box, conflicting with `Server0`.
 * **Fix Applied:** Disabled local DHCP/NAT on the home router, bypassed the WAN port, connected via LAN port `G0/2` to convert it into a pure **Layer 2 Access Point**, and adjusted Layer 2 Port Security policies on `HR_SWITCH (Fa0/2)` to allow bridged wireless client traffic.

-### Scenario 3: Trunk Link Misconfiguration & VLAN Pruning
+### Scenario 3: Trunk Link Misconfiguration on PC0
-* **Symptom:** Inter-VLAN communication loss between IDF switches and `MDF_SWITCH`.
-* **Root Cause:** Misconfigured 802.1Q trunking encapsulation or missing allowed VLAN lists on switch-to-switch links.
-* **Fix Applied:** Re-established `switchport mode trunk` and verified native VLAN alignment across all MDF/IDF links.
+* **Symptom:** PC0 getting APIPA.
+* **Root Cause:** Misconfigured Fa0/5 interface on COMLAB_SWITCH, configured as shutdown and placed in VLAN 100 as unused port.
+* **Fix Applied:** Re-configured the Fa0/5 interface, accessing the VLAN 10 to align with the computer laboratory default gateway.

 ### Scenario 4: Guest Wi-Fi Access Point Port Misconfiguration
 * **Symptom:** Wireless guest users unable to pull IP addresses or connect to the Helpdesk Access Point (`AP 1`).